spolti/kie-cloud-tools/cekit-cache-server/README.md

 # google chat room webhook conf
 # be sure to scape special characters
-org.kie.cekit.cacher.hangouts.webhook - The Google hangout webhook for a target room or chat, can be obtained on the room. that you want to send notification.
+org.kie.cekit.cacher.gchat.webhook - The Google Chat webhook for a target room or chat, can be obtained on the room. that you want to send notification.
 ```